-Cisco offers a comprehensive portfolio of wireless LAN products and software tools intended to enable continual connections to data and other resources and to facilitate teamwork among employees, associates, vendors, and clients.
-Cisco's wireless products include the Small Business, Aironet and Meraki series of wireless access points, plus Cisco's Wireless LAN Controller plug-ins and standalone devices.
-Progent's Cisco-certified wireless experts can help organizations of any size to deploy Cisco wireless solutions to accommodate the current paradigm of Bring-Your-Own-Device (BYOD) computing by converging their wired/wireless environments to achieve simplified configuration, consistently high throughput, single-point management, enterprise-wide policy enforcement, high availability, and advanced security.
+Cisco offers an extensive line of wireless LAN products and software tools designed to enable anywhere, anytime access to information and resources and to promote collaboration among workers, associates, suppliers, and clients.
+Cisco's wireless product families include the Small Business, Aironet and Meraki series of access points (APs), plus Cisco's Wireless LAN Controller modules and standalone devices.
+Progent's certified wireless consulting experts can help businesses of any size to deploy Cisco wireless solutions to accommodate the current paradigm of Bring-Your-Own-Device networks by converging their tethered and untethered environments to achieve simplified deployment, consistently high throughput, centralized management, enterprise-wide policy enforcement, fault tolerance, and advanced protection.

-Cisco Converged Security Technology for Bring-Your-Own-Device (BYOD) and Wired/Wireless Connectivity
+Cisco Converged Security Architecture for Bring-Your-Own-Device and Wired/Wireless Networking

-The Cisco Unified Wireless Network solution can expand to as many as 18,000 access points with Layer 3 connectivity at central or offsite venues like enterprise campuses, university auditoriums, branches, and home offices.
-Cisco's 802.11x APs and wireless controllers are part of Cisco's Unified Wireless Network and are designed to support the identical degree of protection, throughput, and manageability for wireless LANs that businesses expect in their wired networks.
-Cisco's technology incorporates integrated mobility services like IP voice, high-definition IP video, and safe guest connectivity.
-Cisco's Unified Wireless solution allows companies to build Wi-Fi environments that improve the way they work and enhance productivity via a mobile and connected employee base.
+The Cisco Unified Wireless architecture can scale to as many as 18,000 wireless access points with full Layer 3 mobility at central or offsite locations such as business headquarters, college auditoriums, branch offices, and telecommuter homes.
+Cisco's 802.11x wireless access points and wireless controllers are part of Cisco's Unified Wireless Network and are engineered to support the identical level of protection, performance, and manageability for WLANs that companies expect in their wired networks.
+Cisco's technology includes built-in mobile services like Voice over IP, high-definition IP video, and safe guest connectivity.
+Cisco's Unified Wireless Network solution enables organizations to create Wi-Fi environments that streamline the way they work and enhance output via a mobile and connected workforce.

-Progent's Cisco CCIE network consultants can provide online or on-premises support to assist you to design, deploy, manage, upgrade, and troubleshoot converged wired and wireless networks of all sizes and for any venue.
-Also, Progent can provide affordable online and onsite wireless site surveys to help your company to plan and install a Wi-Fi LAN with customized AP clusters optimized for your specific work area layout, building characteristics, and application workloads.
+Progent's Cisco CCIE network consulting services can provide remote or on-premises support to assist your organization to design, deploy, manage, expand, and repair converged wired and wireless networks of any size and for any venue.
+In addition, Progent can provide affordable remote and on-premises wireless site surveys to assist your company to design and deploy a wireless network with custom-designed access point clusters optimized for your specific work area layout, building structure, and intended application.

-Small Business, Aironet and Meraki Access Points (APs)
+Small Business, Aironet and Meraki Wireless Access Points

-Cisco's Small Business, Aironet and Meraki lines of APs enable you to integrate wired/wireless infrastructure to provide the accessibility, capacity, throughput, security and manageability needed to support practically any environment.
-Cisco's APs range from bare bones, single-radio 802.11b/g/n units with throughput of 300 Mbps for small companies or home offices to dual-band 802.11a/b/g/n/ac APs capable of handling hundreds of clients per AP and delivering throughput as high as 1.9 Gigabits per second.
-Cisco's current selection of wireless access points can be combined or clustered to provide the capacity to handle wireless networks with high client density and with high usage rates of HD video applications.
+Cisco's Small Business, Aironet and Meraki lines of access points allow organizations to integrate wired and wireless infrastructure to deliver the accessibility, density, performance, security and ease of management required for practically any scenario.
+These wireless access points start at bare bones, single-radio 802.11b/g/n units with data rates of 300 Mbps for very small companies or home offices to dual-band 802.11ac APs capable of supporting 200 or more clients on each AP and offering throughput as high as 1.9 Gbps.
+Cisco's latest selection of access points can be combined or clustered to deliver the capacity to handle environments with high client density and with high usage rates of video-intense applications.

-Cisco's Small Business Family of wireless access points are Linux-based units designed as value-priced 802.11n Wi-Fi APs for light workloads.
-Most models in Cisco's Small Business portfolio of access points support Cisco's Single Point Setup technology, which allows you to set up, manage and troubleshoot a group of access points from one AP through an intuitive web browser interface.
-All versions include POE and provide QoS, rogue access point awareness, and bridge mode for wirelessly connecting to another network.
+Cisco's Small Business Series of access points are Linux-based units engineered as value-priced 802.11n wireless APs for small offices.
+Most versions in Cisco's Small Business line of APs support Cisco's Single Point Setup system, which allows you to configure, control and troubleshoot a cluster of access points from a single AP via an intuitive browser-based interface.
+All of the versions include POE and provide QoS, rogue access point detection, and bridging for wirelessly connecting to another network.

-Cisco's Small Business WAP121 Wireless-N Access Point is a wallmount, single-band 2.4GHz unit able to handle 16 802.11b/g/n wireless clients, includes a 10/100 Ethernet interface, allows up to four access pointss and 40 wireless clients per cluster, and supports data rates of 300 Mbps.
-The Cisco WAP131 is a desktop dual-radio 802.11a/b/g/n AP that can handle 16 active clients per radio for a total of up to 32 wireless clients, features a GE interface, and delivers throughput of 300 Mbps for each radio.
+Cisco's Small Business WAP121 Access Point is a wallmount, single-band 2.4GHz device able to support 16 active 802.11n wireless clients, includes a 10/100 Ethernet port, permits up to 4 access pointss and 40 active wireless clients in a cluster, and supports throughput of 300 Mbps.
+The Cisco WAP131 is a desktop dual-band 2.4/5 GHz 802.11a/b/g/n wireless access point that can support 16 wireless clients per radio for up to 32 wireless clients, features a Gigabit Ethernet LAN interface, and can support throughput of 300 Mbps per radio.
 The WAP131 does not allow clustering.
-The Cisco WAP150 is a general-purpose dual-radio AC/n AP that includes a one Gbit Power over Ethernet (PoE) port and can handle up to 16 clients from each radio with 867 Mbps performance for AC clients and 300 Mbps for 802.11n devices.
-Cisco's WAP1501 allows 4 APs per cluster.
+Cisco's WAP150 is a general-purpose Wave 1 dual-radio 802.11ac/n wireless access point that features a one Gbit Poe port and can support up to 16 clients per radio with 867 Mbps performance for 802.11ac clients and 300 Mbps for 802.11n devices.
+The Cisco WAP1501 allows four APs per cluster.

-The Cisco Small Business WAP321 model is a wall-mountable single-band (2.4 or 5 GHz) 802.11a/b/g/n device that can handle 80 active clients in an 8-AP cluster.
-The Cisco WAP321 includes a 10/100/1000 Ethernet port and can support a data rate of 300 Mbps for the activated radio.
-The Cisco Small Business WAP351 is a dual-radio 2.4/5 GHz 802.11a/b/g/n wireless access point that includes a 5-port Gigabit Ethernet switch and can support 32 active wireless clients on each radio for a total of up to 64 clients, and deliver a data rate of 300 Mbps for each radio.
+The Cisco Small Business WAP321 Wireless-N model is a wallmount single-band (2.4 or 5 GHz) 802.11n device that can handle 80 wireless clients sharing an 8-device cluster.
+The WAP321 has a Gigabit Ethernet interface and can deliver sustained throughput of 300 Mbps for the selected radio.
+Cisco's WAP351 is a dual-band 2.4/5 GHz 802.11n access point that includes a 5-port Gigabit Ethernet switch and can handle 32 active clients per radio for up to 64 clients, and support a sustained data rate of 300 Mbps per radio.
 The WAP351 AP does not allow clustering.
-The Cisco WAP361 is a dual-band Wireless-AC/N wireless access point that includes a 5 x Gb Ethernet switch, allows 32 clients on each radio, and offers 867 Mbps throughput for wireless AC clients and 300 Mbps performance for 802.11n clients.
-The Cisco Small Business WAP361 allows eight access points for each cluster.
-Cisco's wall-mountable Small Business WAP371 Wireless-AC/N is a dual-band device that works with 802.11a/b/g/n and the new 802.11ac Wi-Fi specification.
-The WAP371 Wireless-AC/N has a 10/100/1000 Ethernet port, can handle up to 32 active wireless clients per radio, and 8 APs for each cluster.
+Cisco's WAP361 is a dual-band Wireless-AC/N access point that features a 5-port Gigabit Ethernet switch, allows 32 clients per radio, and delivers 867 Mbps performance for 802.11ac devices and 300 Mbps for 802.11n clients.
+Cisco's Small Business WAP361 allows eight access points for each cluster.
+Cisco's wall-mountable Small Business WAP371 Wireless-AC/N is a dual-band device that works with 802.11a/b/g/n and the new 802.11ac wireless networking standard.
+The WAP371 Wireless-AC/N has a Gigabit Ethernet port, can support up to 32 active clients on each radio, and 8 APs per cluster.

 Cisco's Aironet Family of Access Points

-Cisco's Aironet line of indoor and outdoor wireless access points has for years been the leading AP product.
-Aironet wireless access points range from value priced models to advanced APs.
-The Aironet series cover several generations of devices supporting the evolving Wi-Fi standard.
-The current portfolio of Aironet APs work with Cisco's Unified Wireless Network software and incorporate 802.11ac support, which delivers three times the performance as well as greater coverage and density in comparison to the prior generation of APs.
-Cisco's latest dual-band Aironet access points can accommodate 802.11n at 2.4 GHz for clients that do not have 802.11ac capability.
+Cisco's Aironet line of wireless access points has for years been the top-selling AP product.
+Aironet access points range from value-priced entry-level models to advanced units.
+Cisco's Aironet line cover several generations of devices compliant with the evolving 802 standard.
+Cisco's current line of Aironet wireless access points support Cisco's Unified Wireless Network software and incorporate 802.11ac support, which offers triple the throughput as well as superior range and user density compared to the prior generation of APs.
+Cisco's current dual-frequency Aironet APs can accommodate 802.11n at 2.4 GHz for client devices that do not have 802.11ac capability.

-The oldest Aironet access points are now legacy devices that have reached end-of-life status and are not supported by Cisco.
-Progent continues to support the entire Aironet family of access points and can help you to manage and troubleshoot your existing Aironet wireless system or upgrade efficiently to the latest Aironet technology.
-For more information about Progent's consulting services for both current and legacy Aironet wireless access points, see Aironet wireless access points consulting services.
+The earliest Aironet APs are outdated devices that have come to end-of-sale status and are not fully supported by Cisco.
+Progent continues to provide technical support for the entire Aironet line of APs and can help you to maintain your existing Aironet Wi-Fi system or upgrade cost effectively to the latest Aironet products.
+To find out more about Progent's support for current and outdated Aironet wireless access points, see Cisco Aironet access points system design and troubleshooting.

-Cisco's family of Meraki dual-band indoor APs include value-priced devices for general use to advanced units supporting as high as 2.5 Gigabit per second throughput.
-Every Meraki indoor access point offers next-generation capabilities such as self-configuring installation, advanced protection, Bring-Your-Own-Device support, built-in traffic analysis, automatic over-the-web updates, and unified cloud-based management via an intuitive dashboard.
-Each Cisco Meraki indoor access point also includes two high-power radios with boosted receive sensitivity plus a dedicated radio that provides (WIDS/WIPS) security for threat detection and deep packet inspection.
+Cisco's family of Meraki dual-band indoor APs range from value-priced devices for small businesses to advanced products supporting up to 2.5 Gigabit per second performance.
+Every Meraki indoor wireless access point offers high-end capabilities such as self-configuring installation, advanced protection, BYOD support, built-in analytics, zero-touch web-based firmware updates, and consolidated cloud management via an intuitive dashboard.
+Every Meraki indoor AP also incorporates dual powerful client-serving radios with enhanced receive sensitivity as well as a separate radio that offers (WIDS/WIPS) security for RF analysis and deep packet inspection at line rate.

-Meraki outdoor APs are IP67 rated, built to operate in harsh outdoor conditions, and able to resist dust particles, shock and moisture.
-Cisco's Meraki outdoor APs include a Gigabit Ethernet port and deliver advanced capabilities such as cloud-based management with network-wide visibility and control, native Active Directory integration, built-in antivirus scan (NAC), 1-click guest access and guest isolation firewall, application-aware traffic shaping, plus auto-configuring mesh with beamforming.
-For more information about Progent's consulting services for Meraki wireless access points and management, refer to Meraki wireless access points planning and support.
+Meraki outdoor APs are IP67 rated, designed to operate in harsh outdoor conditions, and able to resist dust, shock and moisture.
+Meraki outdoor access points include a Gigabit Ethernet port and deliver advanced features that include cloud-based management with network-wide visibility, 802.1X and native Active Directory integration, built-in antivirus scan, 1-click secure guest access and isolation firewall, application-aware traffic shaping, plus self-configuring mesh with MIMO and beamforming.
+For details about Progent's support for Meraki APs and cloud management, refer to Cisco's Meraki access points consulting services.